 SAS® and OSU Marketing Data Science Certificate (expert level)

 Marketing analytics students will receive the SAS® and OSU Marketing Analytics Certificate.

 Want a hard-core data science program?
-OU ranks in the top 35 of Best Online Graduate Computer Information Technology Programs, and its online Master of Science in Data Science and Analytics draws on expertise from the Schools of Computer Science and Engineering.
+OU ranks in the top 60 of Best Online Graduate Computer Information Technology Programs in 2022, and its online Master of Science in Data Science and Analytics draws on expertise from the Schools of Computer Science and Engineering.
 You can choose between a non-thesis practicum or a thesis-based research project.

 Working in healthcare?
-SOSU’s online Master of Science in Healthcare Informatics & Information Management is built upon CAHIIM Health Information Management graduate education standards.
+Southern Oklahoma State University’s online Master of Science in Healthcare Informatics & Information Management may be the choice for you.
 The curriculum includes a research or a capstone project, as well as credit hours for professional practical experience.

 Data Science Scholarships in Oklahoma

 We’ve highlighted university scholarships & assistantships that can specifically be applied to the school’s data program.
 But be sure to check in with the Graduate Studies Office!
-It will have more advice on general aid (e.g. state-wide scholarships) and alternative financing options (e.g. military discounts).
+It will have more advice on general aid and alternative financing options.